tylerarbus/Reflect/README.md

 Reflective is a simple, yet powerful, journaling app.
 Here's how it works:

-1. :phone: "How's your day going?" - every day you'll receive a phone call from the app.
-You're given 60 seconds to say whatever you'd like.
+1. :phone: "How's your day going?" - every day you'll receive a 60 second phone call from the app.
+This is your chance to talk about whatever's on your mind.

-2. :green_book: Reflective will store a recording of your call on the server and convert it into text.
+2. :green_book: Reflective will download a recording of your call and convert it into text.
 The next time you log into the web app, you'll be able to see (and listen to!) past journal entries.

-3. :crystal_ball: With the *insights* feature, Reflective will run analysis on your entries to glean insights into their sentiment, emotion, and keywords.
-It will then generate custom charts which show how your mood changes over time, and how topics/keywords mentioned in your entries relate to your emotional state.
+3. :crystal_ball: Reflective's *insights* feature will run analysis on your entries to glean insights into sentiment, emotion, and keywords.
+It will then visualize this data to show how your mood changes over time, and how topics/keywords mentioned in your entries relate to your emotional state.

 ## Table of Contents